LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

     {
         "fhirServer":{
             "core":{
-                "truststoreLocation":"resources/security/fhirTruststore.jks",
-                "truststorePassword":"change-password",
+                "defaultPrettyPrint":false
             }
-        …
         }
     }
     ```

 Throughout this document, we use a path notation to refer to property names.
-For example, the name of the `truststorePassword` property in the preceding example would be `fhirServer/core/truststorePassword`.
+For example, the name of the `defaultPrettyPrint` property in the preceding example would be `fhirServer/core/defaultPrettyPrint`.

 ## 3.3 Tenant-specific configuration properties
 The FHIR server supports certain multi-tenant features.
 One such feature is the ability to set certain configuration properties on a per-tenant basis.